 Kyles v.
 Whitley, 514 U.S. 419 (1995): Kyles was convicted of first-degree murder and sentenced to death.
 Police collected eyewitness statements containing physical descriptions of the attacker which were inconsistent with characteristics of Kyles and did not disclose them to the defense.
 The Supreme Court imposed an affirmative duty on prosecutors to become aware of and to disclose any favorable evidence held by others acting on the government’s behalf, including the police.

 United States v.
 Bagley, 437 U.S. 667 (1985): Bagley was indicted on firearms and narcotics charges.
 Defense requested that the prosecution disclose any deals or promises made to witnesses in exchange for their testimony.
 The prosecution failed to disclose that its two key witnesses worked with the Bureau of Alcohol, Tobacco, and Firearms in an undercover investigation of Bagley.
-The Supreme Court held that Brady requires disclosure of impeachment evidence.
+The Supreme Court held that the Brady rule requires disclosure of impeachment evidence.

 United States v.
 Agurs, 427 U.S. 97 (1976): Agurs was convicted of murder after a trial where the defense argued he had acted in self-defense.
 The state had failed to disclose the victim’s criminal record.
 The Supreme Court held that prosecutors are obligated to turn over exculpatory evidence, even if defense counsel does not ask for it.